 Specifically, a private art collection, that’s housed in the owner’s own architecturally designed residence.

 And the best thing of all – this house opens up a couple of times a month for private tours.

-Lovers of art in Melbourne, this is certainly one for you.
+Lovers of art in Melbourne (street art, to private collections), this is certainly one for you.